22 Apr What’s causing your dry mouth ? Proper hydration can help to relieve symptoms

 Hydrus uses “the science of hydration” to optimize absorption throughout the body and has proven to be more effective at relieving symptoms of xerostomia than using water alone.

-Hydrus is made of a specialized nanosomes electrolyte delivery system, which enables the body to start absorbing electrolytes and water getting them very quickly into the body’s fluid systems, including the bloodstream, lymphatic system, and interstitial water beginning in the mouth.
+Hydrus is made of a specialized Nanosomes electrolyte delivery system, which enables the body to start absorbing electrolytes and water getting them very quickly into the body’s fluid systems, including the bloodstream, lymphatic system, and interstitial cavities.

 This is why patients with chronic dry mouth can feel a difference right away when they try Hydrus.
-Nearly 67% of patients who used Hydrus found an improvement in their dry mouth condition after using it for five days.
+Surveyed Hydrus users reported nearly 67% improvement in their dry mouth condition after five days of regular use.